 The monitoring in and around the Vale of Pickering includes:

 The monitoring programme was initiated for all activities in September 2015.
 These activities and preliminary results are described in more detail from the links above.
-The activities over the project period (September 2015 to March 2016) have included:
+The activities over the project period (September 2015 to March 2017) include:

 This project has built on the ongoing independent baseline monitoring programme started early in 2015 in Lancashire, around the two proposed Cuadrilla Resources Ltd shale gas exploration sites.